Sometimes, a tune previously a theme of a specific character

 - Oliver & Company: "Why Should I worry" was originally just the "I Am" Song for the character Dodger, but is easily the most iconic song from the movie.

 - Pinocchio has "When You Wish Upon A Star".
-It's notable for not being a Bootstrapped Theme for a character or a series, but for an entire company.
+It's notable for not being a Bootstrapped Theme for a character or a series, but for a company.

 - One of the biggest hit records of all time was Percy Faith's lush rendition of the "Theme from A Summer Place", which held the #1 spot on the Billboard chart for nine straight weeks in 1960.
 However, while the tune was introduced in the score to the 1959 movie A Summer Place (for which it was composed by Max Steiner), it's not actually the main theme, just a secondary love theme for two of its characters.